psosnin/amp-for-mixed-generalised-linear-models/README.md

 This repository contains code implementing and testing Approximate Message Passing (AMP) algorithms for Generalized Linear Models (GLMs).

+## Contributions

+This project extends previous work on AMP algorithms for mixed GLMs [2] to four new generalised linear models:

+1. Logistic Regression
+2. Mixed Logistic Regression
+3. Rectified Linear Regression
+4. Mixed Rectified Linear Regression

+Derivations and evaluation of these algorithms can be found in the thesis [here](Thesis.pdf).

 ## Overview

 The code in this repository provides an implementation of the AMP algorithm for fitting GLMs.
 AMP is implemented for the following models:

-- Linear Regression
-- Mixed Linear Regression
+- Linear Regression + Mixed Linear Regression
-- Logistic Regression
-- Mixed Logistic Regression
+- Logistic Regression + Mixed Logistic Regression
-- Rectified Linear Regression
-- Mixed Rectified Linear Regression
+- Rectified Linear Regression + Mixed Rectified Linear Regression

+A detailed explanation of these models and the algorithms used can be found [here](Thesis.pdf).

 The repository is organized as follows: